MatthewSmith430/ITNr/README.md

 This package comes with example International Trade Network data.
 The network data is trade in electrical automotive goods, where this category is defined by Amighini & Gorgoni (2014):
 Amighini, A. and Gorgoni, S. (2014) The International Reorganisation of Auto Production, The World Economy, 37(7), pp. 923–952.

 These ITNs are igraph objects with a number of attributes (region, GDP, GDP per captia etc).
-THe edge weights are proportion of global trade in the electrical automtoive goods category group.
+The edge weights are proportion of global trade in the electrical automtoive goods category group.
 A threshold has beeen applied to the edge weights so only the most relevant edges and countries are included in th network.
 Therefore only edges that are at least 0.01% of global trade are included in the network.

 The first object is a single network for 2016, the second is a list of networks for 2006 - 2016.